viyellaf0rsaken/MonMiner/README.md

 to stop mining and close the dashboard.

 ## Notes
+* Multi-GPU support is currently limited.
+The dashboard may only display the first GPU.
 * `runtime/` is local state and should not be uploaded.
 * `wallets.json` stores saved wallet labels locally.
 * `pearl-miner` is not included in the repo.